YS-Wong/JFrameMaker/README.md

 # JFrameMaker
-This program can creat Java Swing Code as you like~
+This program can create Java Swing Code as you like~